This module creates a set of priority classes and assigns them to components installed by Deckhouse and applications in the cluster.

 Pods, and so on.

-Caution!
-You cannot use the following priority classes:
+You cannot use the following priority classes: system-node-critical

 .

-Below is the list of priority classes set by the module (sorted by the priority, starting with the higher one):
+Below is the list of priority classes set by the module (sorted by the priority from highest to lowest):

 Priority class | Description | Value |